Mold Exposure Symptoms: How to Tell If Mold's the Cause (2026)

 Penicillium

-Found frequently on food, wallpaper, and water-damaged paper materials.
-The home-side pattern: a roof leak that soaked the insulation behind a wall and stayed there.
+Turns up on food, wallpaper, and water-damaged paper.
+The classic source is a roof leak that soaked the insulation behind a wall and was never dried out.

 - Allergic rhinitis: stuffy, runny nose